jnbastoky/Recipes/Keto Pan Pizza.md

 _Figure out when to add salt to dough_

 **Prep Dough (24 hours)**
-1. Proof yeast with a little sugar
+1. Proof yeast with a little sugar in the water
-3. Mix in stand mixer until smoothish (5+ min)
-     Added a splash of olive oil
+3. Mix flour, water, in stand mixer until smoothish (5+ min) Added a splash of olive oil
 4. Form into a ball
 5. Refrigerate and cover for 24 hrs